akshadjaiswal/Namaste-JavaScript/README.md

 # Episode 4 : Functions and Variable Environments

+## Code Flow in terms of Execution Context
+- The Global Execution Context (GEC) is created (the big box with Memory and Code subparts).
+Also GEC is pushed into Call Stack.

 # Episode 5: Window and this keyword

 # Episode 6: Undefined vs Not Defined